 It’s not just the desert island survival adventure holidays in the Pacific that are available.
 There are several other disaster survival scenarios that you can tackle.

 Maybe you’d prefer it if your plane went down in the jungle of Guyana and you survived the crash (metaphorically obviously).
 Learn how to light fires, catch fish, avoid the nasty creepy crawlies and machete your way back to civilisation.
+Of course you’ll need to know how to sharpen a machete?

 How about the bone chilling wilderness of the Swedish Arctic?
 Where keeping warm and finding food in the frozen wild are key to staying alive.